 St. Lawrence University's purchasing cards are VISA cards issued by M&T Bank to University employees or departments for the purpose of purchasing business related goods and services that are $1,500 or less.
-Purchasing cards are not be to be used for travel expenses or capital purchases.
+Purchasing cards are not be to be used for individual employee travel expenses or capital purchases.
 If a card is issued to a department, a departmental employee is designated as the one responsible for monitoring the use of the card and approving transactions charged to it.

 On approximately the 8th of each month, M&T will notify cardholders by email that their online bill is available for review.
 Cardholders must log on to M&T's CentreSuite, an online system to review and approve card transactions.
 Cardholders will have until the 20th of the month to review and provide the description for transactions posted to their account.
 After that, the transactions will be downloaded to Colleague and payment issued to M&T.